 - Learn about ‘āina (land) connections from mauka (ridge) to makai (reef)

 - Join a community Huki (Pull) to help remove mud weed clogging the shores.

 - Enjoy picturesque views of Mauanalua Bay with famous Koko Head Crater and Hanauma bay the background.

 - Continue the legacy of 10,000 volunteers, clearing 28 acres of bay, of 3.5 million pounds of invasive algae.

 - Learn about ‘āina (landʻs) connection to Makai (ocean)

 Know Before You Join

-- Ability to perform sea-gardening tasks while bending, kneeling, lifting, and stretching.
+- Ability to perform ocean-gardening tasks while bending, kneeling, lifting, and stretching

-- Walk for over a mile in beach sand and water.
+- Walk for over a mile in beach sand and shallow water

-- Work as a team in knee deep ocean water.
+- Work as a team in ankle to knee deep ocean water